AJUP86/React/week2/prep-exercises/1-generate-random-person-details/README.md

 - is it clear what needs to be done?
 - do I have all the data available to be able to do what needs to be done?

-1. Check out the API and what it returns by going to the URL `https://www.randomuser.me/api?results=1`.
+1. Check out the API and what it returns by going to the URL ç.
 We can see that the resulting JSON has a `results` property which is an array and that contains an object describing a person.
 We are interested in the `first name`, `last name` and `email` fields so locate where those are in the object.

 ## 3. Create the request